Rhythmical office: Terminology

 The old technical term for such an office was Historia, with or without an additional "rhytmata" or rimata, an expression that frequently caused misunderstanding on the part of later writers.
 The reason for the name lay in the fact that originally the antiphons or the responses, and sometimes the two together, served to amplify or comment upon the history of a saint, of which there was a brief sketch in the readings of the second nocturn.

-Gradually this name was transferred to offices in which no word was said about a "history", and thus we find the expression "Historia ss.
+Gradually this name was transferred to offices in which no word was said about a "history", giving rise for instance to the expression "Historia ss.
 Trinitatis".
 The structure of the ordinary office of the Breviary in which antiphons, psalms, hymns, lessons, and responses followed one another in fixed order, was the natural form for the rhythmical office.
 It was not a question of inventing something new, as with the hymns, sequences, or other kinds of poetry, but of creating a text in poetic form in the place of a text in prose form, where the scheme existed, definitely arranged in all its parts.
 A development that could eventually be a basis for division of the rhythmical offices into distinct classes is limited to a narrow field, namely the external form of the parts of the office as they appear in poetic garb.
-Here we find in historical order the following characters:
+Here the following characters appear in historical order: